 Last Updated on

-If you and your family are Star Wars fans, then you’ll want to know all the details of what to expect at Star Wars: Galaxy’s Edge, and how to secure your reservations.
+If you and your family are Star Wars fans, then you’ll want to know all the details of what to expect at Star Wars: Galaxy’s Edge.
+Updated for 2020!

 Accessing Star Wars: Galaxy’s Edge

-Beginning June 24, 2019, guests will use a virtual queue to enter Star Wars: Galaxy’s Edge.
+Guests no longer need to use a virtual queue to enter Star Wars: Galaxy’s Edge.
+However, some attractions, such as the new Star Wars: Rise of the Resistance ride, Oga’s Cantina, and Savi’s Workshop may utilize a virtual queue based on demand that particular day.
 This queue will be accessed via the Disney Parks app under a dedicated module on the main page titled “Star Wars: Galaxy’s Edge- Status and Access”.

-Once guests sign up to gain access, they will be assigned a ‘boarding group” to visit the land.
-Your boarding group assignment is attached to your park ticket electronically.
-You will receive a push notification when it is your boarding group’s turn to enter the land.
+Once guests access the virtual queue, they will be assigned a time to visit the attraction.
+Your time assignment is attached to your park ticket electronically.
+You will receive a push notification when it is your group’s turn to enter the attraction.

 Remember: 14 and up, leave costumes at home.

 It is Disneyland policy to only allow guests 14 and younger to dress in costume so if you are an adult, leave your Yoda mask at home.
 Outfits inspired by your favorite Star Wars characters are still encouraged.
 The rules are more extensive, so be sure to check the Disneyland Resort costume policy for more details.

 Use the “Play” Disney Parks Mobile App To Engage with Planet Batuu